kirixvelu/project-108/src/blog/article-47.md

 ---
-title: Stop Wars, De-fund Military Complex
+title: De-fund Military to Stop Corporate Wars
 description: Foreigners are escaping from war and sanctions that are directly or indirectly linked to American weapon manufactures
 date: 2021-04-02
 category: "war"